 Carrageenan, guar gum, and other common ice cream stabilizers might cause digestive sensitivity in some cats, particularly those with already sensitive stomachs or food allergies.

-What Happens When Cats Eat Vanilla Ice Cream
+What Happens When Cats Eat Ice Cream

 Immediate Effects

 Within a few hours of consuming vanilla ice cream, lactose-intolerant cats might experience stomach rumbling, gas, and loose stools.
-The cold temperature can also cause temporary discomfort, though some cats actually enjoy the cooling sensation.
+The cold temperature can also cause temporary discomfort, though some cats enjoy the cooling sensation.

 More sensitive cats might show signs of nausea, including lip licking, drooling, or attempts to vomit.
 These symptoms typically appear within 2-8 hours after consumption and can last 12-24 hours depending on the amount consumed and the individual cat’s sensitivity.